venu-mallik/venu-mallik.github.io/README.md

 Welcome!

-I am a Senior engineer at innominds.
+I am a Senior software engineer with combined experience of 10+ years.

 I wear many hats, working as both a full-stack developer and a data engineer.\
 My bachelor's degree in information technology helps keep my hair healthy (for now!).